 2. Oral warnings reprimands will generally be given by the supervisor and a Record of Oral Warning Reprimand Form shall be given to the employee with a copy placed in the employee's file.
 Written reprimands will also be issued by the employee's supervisor and a Record of Written Reprimand or Suspension Form shall be given to the employee with a copy placed in the employee's personnel file, and a copy to the Employer.

-3. Only the City Manager Employer has the authority to reduce in classification or pay, suspend or terminate an employee.
+3. Only the City Manager Employer has the authority to reduce classification or pay, suspend or terminate an employee.

 4. Suspensions of more than three (3) days, reductions in pay or classification and terminations of classified employees require the approval and signature of the City Manager Employer and must be filed with the Civil Service Commission in accordance with the Commission's Rules and Regulations.